AquiGorka/resume/README.md

 + SocketIO (we'll thank Rauch for ever)
 + express or restify or sails all with MongoDB (custom or reusable, your wish is my command)
 + node-webkit (now, now... you really can't go wrong developing standalone with this)
-+ git (if email attachments fails, this comes in handy)
++ git (if emailing attachments fails, this comes in handy)
 + npm (tried the others around, I'll stick with this for now)
 + webpack (using it lately, I believe I have an opinion)
 + browserify (I promise to buy you a beer next time we meet substack)